 In the summer of 2012, I started Denise Dahn’s Artist/Writer Blog.
 Through my posts—which are written and illustrated by me—I hope to spark curiosity and wonder in nature and the world.
 Contact me on my website.

 My name is Mark Ahlness, and I maintain a sometimes blog at Acrovision.
-I was an elementary school teacher for 31 years, until I hung up my erasers four years ago.
+I was an elementary school teacher for 31 years, until I hung up my erasers five years ago.

 I was a pioneer in educational technology in the mid-nineties, creating one of the first school websites in the world, and developing and (still) running the largest environmental education program on the planet – the Earth Day Groceries Project (in its 25th year!!).
 You can find my most current bio there.